 General Social Sciences (GSS) is a new program that provides students the flexibility to design a major that combines courses from several departments across campus.
 The program offers students a variety of options depending on their interests.
 For the career minded student, GSS provides career training combined with the analytical skills of a liberal arts education.
 For the intellectually curious student, GSS offers the study of particular themes across several social science disciplines.
 And, for the student who just has trouble choosing a major from the vast number offered here at the UofO, GSS offers a curriculum across several departments.

 There are four concentrations in GSS.
 Each concentration has its own set of core classes, then provides a number of elective courses from various departments.
-The four concentrations are: Applied Economics and Business (AEBS), Crime, Law, and Society (CLS), Globalization, Environment, and Policy (GEP) , Social Studies Teaching (SST).
+The four concentrations are: Applied Economics, Business, and Society (AEBS), Crime, Law, and Society (CLS), Globalization, Environment, and Policy (GEP) , Social Studies Teaching (SST).

 The minimum GPA is a 2.0, similar to the university required GPA.
 Students can obtain a Bachelor of Arts (BA) or a Bachelor of Science (BS) while majoring in GSS.
 Bachelor of Arts degree requires a second year of a second language and a Bachelor of Science is one year of math.
 The AEBS concentration is the only concentration that requires a math course (Math 243); however, students in AEBS can still choose between a BA or a BS degree.
 Students can change one of their major courses from graded to a P/NP.
 The university allows students to change three total classes from graded to a P/NP; of those, one can be a GSS major class.
 Students interested in declaring GSS, must meet with a GSS Advisor to discuss their academic and career interests.
 If you’re interested in meeting with a GSS Advisor to learn more about the concentrations or to declare GSS as your major, click here.

 Crime, Law, and Society Requirements